Calculation method and transaction dataset for SWESTR

 - The transactions lead to a deposit at the reporting monetary policy counterparty.

-- The maturity is overnight (O/N), which is to say from the current banking day to the next Swedish banking day.
+- The maturity is overnight (O/N), which is to say from the trade day to the next Swedish banking day.

 - The transactions are made with a counterparty from one of the following categories: